ninavantiel/tree_sdms/README.md

 Run bash script `run_5_sdm_mapping.sh` to run python script `p5_sdm_mapping.py` for each species in `species_list.csv` for which the cross-validation have already been completed and the final model predictions have not yet been computed.

 ## Analysis
+The code for the downstream analyses and figures using the modelled distributions can be found in the `analysis` directory.
+These analyses are descibed more precisely in the file `analysis/README.md` and in the manuscript "Regional uniqueness of tree species composition and response to forest loss and climate change".